ddcroft73/ft-migrater_/howto.md

   edited directly with the same results if need be.
 <br>
 Logging:<br>
-  By default whenever a migration is finished, or attempted, a log file will be generated and stored in the current Home path.
-The Files Original and and destintion paths are logged as well as the date and time.
+  By default whenever a migration is finished, a log file will be generated and stored in the current Home path.
+The Files Original and destintion paths are logged as well as the date and time.